Christmas gifts wrapped under tree.

 Since these revenue streams have a long-term focus, they likely won’t play a major role in your year-end fundraising efforts.
 However, you should take some time to ensure everything is in order for next year by:

-• Reviewing your existing investments to see if you want to make any adjustments.
+• Reviewing your existing investments to see if you want to make any adjustments to your portfolio.

-• Making a schedule of when you’ll apply for new grants and manage ongoing ones.
+• Creating a calendar that shows when you’ll apply for new grants and complete essential grant management steps for existing ones.

-• Using marketing grants to promote year-end giving opportunities.
+• Using marketing grants to offset some costs of promoting year-end giving opportunities.

 Focus on Donor Retention

-According to Fundraising Report Card, the average year-over-year donor retention rate in the nonprofit sector is just under 35%.
-So, if 100 donors gave to your organization last year, probably only 35 would donate again this year.
+As of the end of 2024, the average year-over-year donor retention rate across the nonprofit sector was 42.9%.
+So, if 100 donors contributed to your organization last year, 43 of them would give again this year—if you were lucky.

 The end of the year is a critical time for donor retention for a few reasons:

 • Annual giving habits.
-While some supporters stay involved with your nonprofit between their year-end donations, other donors give just once a year—in December.
-So, it’s essential to remind them about their year-end gift to re-engage them and keep the door open for additional future support.
+While some supporters stay involved with your nonprofit between their year-end donations (whether through monetary donations or other types of support like volunteering or event attendance), you’ll hear from other donors just once a year—in December.
+So, it’s essential to remind them about their year-end gift to re-engage them and maintain that relationship.

-Although your nonprofit should acquire some new donors during its year-end campaign to fuel growth, prioritize retention to manage your resources effectively.
-If you haven’t reached the 35% year-over-year benchmark yet, work toward that goal first and improve from there.
+Although your nonprofit will likely want to acquire some new donors during its year-end campaign to fuel growth, you should prioritize retention to manage your resources effectively.
+If you haven’t reached the 42.9% year-over-year benchmark yet, work toward that goal first and improve from there.

 Communicate Year-End Giving Impact

-Given that the overwhelming majority of donors say they give at year-end to make a difference for a cause they care about, communicating impact is essential for both retention and acquisition.
-Whether you’re designing campaign marketing materials, creating your annual report, or writing donor thank-you notes, emphasize the key role your year-end donors play in helping your nonprofit further its mission.
+Given that the overwhelming majority of donors give at year-end to make a difference for a cause that matters to them, communicating impact is essential for retention and acquisition.
+Your marketing, fundraising, and appreciation materials should all emphasize the key role year-end donors play in helping your nonprofit further its mission.

 • Images.
-Charts, tables, and graphs go a long way in showing progress and making complex concepts easy to understand.
-Also, photos of your beneficiaries receiving services or your volunteers hard at work put a face to your mission and allow supporters to visualize their gifts’ impact.
+Use charts, tables, and graphs to make complex concepts easier to understand and show progress.
+Photos of your beneficiaries receiving services or your volunteers hard at work also put a face to your mission and allow supporters to visualize what their gifts are doing in the community.
 (Just remember to obtain consent before publicly sharing anyone’s pictures or names!)

 • Storytelling.
 Real-life impact stories help donors connect emotionally with the work their gifts have accomplished.
-Make sure to tell your nonprofit’s stories as they actually happened and include firsthand perspectives from your staff, supporters, or beneficiaries as they’re relevant to build trust with your audience.
+Make sure to tell your nonprofit’s stories as they actually happened and include relevant firsthand perspectives from staff members, supporters, and beneficiaries to build trust with your audience.

 • Data.
-Statistics make your organization’s impact more concrete, and they ground images and stories in reality.
-Don’t manipulate the facts here either—be transparent with supporters no matter the results.
+Statistics make your organization’s impact more concrete, and they ground images and stories in reality—as long as you’re transparent with supporters no matter the results.
 If you achieved your goals, genuinely thank them and follow through on your promises for how you’ll use their resources to further your mission.
-If not, explain why not, outline your plans to improve your results, and encourage supporters to help you accomplish more in the future.
+If not, explain why you think the shortfall happened, explain your plans to improve your results, and encourage supporters to help you accomplish more in the future.

-Think of year-end financial reporting as another element of communicating impact.
+Year-end financial reporting is another critical element of communicating impact.
 Although you have to comply with specific requirements and your audience includes government agencies and other stakeholders, you’re still demonstrating your organization’s commitment to using its resources wisely to fulfill its mission.
-Plus, some year-end campaign donors will at least look at your most recent annual report’s financial charts and graphs—if not your financial statements and past Form 990s—to decide if they want to contribute.
+Plus, some year-end campaign donors may look at your most recent annual report’s financial charts and graphs—if not your financial statements and past Form 990s—to decide if they want to contribute.

 Leverage Outsourced Services

-• Fundraising consulting to assist with campaign strategy and strategic planning.
+• Fundraising consultants to assist with campaign strategy and strategic planning.

-• Marketing and design to update your website and create other promotional materials for year-end giving.
+• Marketing and design professionals to update your website and create other promotional materials for year-end giving.

-• Information technology to set up and maintain various types of software, from your donor database to your event planning tools.
+• Information technology experts to set up and maintain various types of software, from your donor database to event planning tools.

-• Financial management—including bookkeeping, accounting, and fractional CFO services—to work through all necessary fiscal year-end tasks accurately and strategically.
+• Financial management firms to work through all necessary fiscal year-end tasks accurately and strategically.

-If you’re looking for any or all three types of outsourced nonprofit financial management services, look no further than Jitasa!
-We provide affordable, tailored bookkeeping and accounting services for a flat monthly rate, as well as fractional CFO services through the Jitasa Strategic Advisory Team.
-Plus, we only work with nonprofits, so our experienced team understands your organization’s unique needs and will work with you to ensure effective financial management all year long.
+If you’re looking for any type of outsourced nonprofit financial services (bookkeeping, accounting, fractional CFO, or part-time controller), look no further than Jitasa!
+We provide affordable, tailored services for a flat monthly rate, so you can partner with us through the year-end busy season or all year round.
+Plus, we only work with nonprofits, so our experienced team understands your organization’s unique needs and will collaborate with you to ensure effective financial management and alignment with your fundraising efforts.

-Year-end fundraising and financial management can be stressful for your nonprofit, but by developing an integrated strategy for them, you’ll set your organization up for success.
-Use the tips above to get started, and don’t hesitate to reach out to experts with any questions or issues—including our team at Jitasa for financial activities.
+Year-end fundraising and financial management can feel overwhelming for any nonprofit.
+But by developing an integrated strategy, you’ll set your organization up to achieve its goals in both.
+Use the tips above to get started, and don’t hesitate to reach out to experts with any questions or issues—including our team at Jitasa for financial activities!

-For more information on end-of-year financial management, check out these resources:
+For more information on year-end financial management, check out these resources:

 Jitasa Flames.

-Let Jitasa’s expert accountants handle your year-end financial management so you can focus on your mission.
+Let Jitasa’s expert accountants handle year-end financial management so you can focus on your nonprofit’s fundraising success

 Request a Quote